Pattern Matching for Switch – Java 17

 The evolution of switch statement

-Java 17 , the latest Java version, has introduced a new feature for switch .
+Java 17 , then introduced a new feature for switch .

 It is called pattern matching.